Generic Name: naloxone (nah LOX one)

 How is naloxone given?

-Naloxone is injected into a muscle or under the skin, or into a vein through an IV.
-You will receive this injection in a clinic or hospital setting.
+Naloxone is injected into a muscle, under the skin, or into a vein through an IV.
+The injection may be given by a healthcare provider, emergency medical provider, or a family member or caregiver who is trained to properly give a naloxone injection.

 What happens if I miss a dose?

-Because you will receive naloxone in a clinical setting, you are not likely to miss a dose.
+Because you will receive naloxone in an emergency situation, you are not likely to miss a dose.

 What happens if I overdose?